tonymamo/getpackup/src/pages/blog/2021-08-21-wildfire-evacuation-packing-list.md

   of an emergency. "
 featuredimage: https://res.cloudinary.com/getpackup/image/upload/v1629566958/kym-mackinnon-K7brnUOXtWc-unsplash_oeb39j.jpg
 ---
-Here’s a quick checklist that can help you make sure you are taking everything with you in case of an emergency.
+Here’s a quick checklist that can help you make sure that you're taking everything with you in case of an emergency.
+In some situations you will have time to prepare and not be rushed but other times may be immediate, it's best to be prepared for the worst.

 **Keep in mind the 5 P's of of evacuation:**

 1. People & Pets
 2. Prescriptions
 3. Papers
 4. Personal Needs
 5. Priceless Items

 <br />